Cereal Milk Ice Cream

 I also love doing copycat Milk Bar recipes.
 Check out my Milk Bar Pie (previously known as “crack pie”).
 It has an oatmeal cookie crust and a rich custard filling.

-Cereal milk ice cream is a nostalgic dessert that is loved by kids and adults alike.
+Cereal milk ice cream is a nostalgic dessert that is loved by kids and adults alike (similar to my Lucky Charms cookies).
 When you try this recipe, use your favorite cereal (doesn’t have to be cornflakes!)
 Let me know how the ice cream turned out by leaving a review and sharing on social media by tagging @ifyougiveablondeakitchen.

 Cereal Milk Ice Cream